 Tomatoes do well in full sun in areas such as the Midwest, Northeast and Pacific Northwest, but in Southern California, the Deep South, the Desert Southwest and into Texas, sizzling temperatures require some special considerations when growing tomatoes in hot conditions like these.

-First of all, make some shade.
-To grow tomatoes in warm climates, shade cloth will become your best friend.
+Plant desert tomatoes where the plants are protected from intense afternoon sunlight.
+If you don’t have a shady location, make some shade.
+To grow tomatoes in warm climates, a simple wooden frame covered with shade cloth will work.
 Use a shade structure that is open to the east so the plants get morning sun but are shielded from the scalding afternoon rays.
 Look for 50% shade cloth – that is cloth that reduces sun exposure by 50% and heat by 25%.
 You can also work with summer weight row covers to achieve the same shading effect; however, these only provide around 15% shade.

-Second, hot climate tomatoes should be mulched; mulch around the plants with a 2- to 3-inch layer of organic material such as cotton hulls, chopped leaves, shredded bark, straw, or grass clippings.
-As the mulch breaks down around late summer, replenish it.
+Tomatoes should be mulched, especially in hot, arid locations; mulch around the plants with a 2- to 3-inch layer of organic material such as cotton hulls, chopped leaves, shredded bark, straw, or grass clippings to keep the soil cool and moist.
+As the mulch blows away or breaks down around late summer, be sure to replenish it.

 Warm Climate Tomato Varieties

 It’s possible to grow tomatoes in warm climates as long as you heed the above considerations and choose the cultivars that are specifically proven to flourish in warmer temperatures.
 When considering which type of tomatoes to grow in hot conditions, look at those that are suited for your climate and growing season and research maturation times.
 Larger tomatoes generally take more time to ripen, so in hot climates, it is best to choose small to medium sized varieties.
 Also, if possible, plant cultivars that are disease and pest resistant.